quinn0823/apple-siri-voice-navigation/README.md

 ## Introduction

-I'm a 17-year-old student.
-This item is my first one and for practice.
+I'm a 17-year-old student, and this project is my first attempt at creating something like this.
+It's for practice and learning.

 More languages and voices will be added in the future.
-Maybe the language you speak or voices you like aren't here today. **Leave your wish** at Workshop or in Issuses, and in a few days there will be.
+If the language you speak or voices you prefer aren't available yet, feel free to **Leave your wish** on the [Workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=3404021712) or in the [Issuses](https://github.com/quinn0823/apple-siri-voice-navigation/issues) section.
+Your suggestions might be implemented in just a few days!

 Thank you for subscribing!
-If you like it, feel free to leave a vote, or give an award using your free points!
+If you like it, please consider leaving a vote or using your free Steam Points to give it an award!

+To help improve this project, you can check out the development guide in the ["Let Me Help You!"](#let-me-help-you) section.

 ## Voices [49+]